Double negation stable h-propositions in cubical sets

 \begin{defn} A \emph{Dedekind left cut} is a set \(L \subseteq \QQ\) satisfying the following properties: \begin{enumerate} \item (Boundedness) There exist rational numbers \(a \in L\) and \(b \notin L\). \item (Openness) For all \(a \in L\) there merely exists \(b \in L\) such that \(b > a\). \item (Locatedness) For all \(a < b \in \QQ\) either \(a \in L\) or \(b \notin L\). \end{enumerate} \end{defn}

 \begin{rmk} It follows from locatedness that \(L\) is downwards closed. \end{rmk}

-In this paper we will however, not use left cuts directly, but instead a variant that we call \emph{cocut}.
-The reason for this is that it will turn out that cocuts are \(\neg \neg\)-stable as subsets of \(\QQ\), allowing us to apply the results of Section ~\ref{sec:negneg-stable-h}.
+In this paper we will, however, not use left cuts directly, but instead a variant that we refer to as \emph{cocut}.
+The reason for this is that it will turn out that cocuts are \(\neg \neg\)-stable as subsets of \(\QQ\), allowing us to apply the results of Section~\ref{sec:negneg-stable-h}.

 \begin{defn} A \emph{co-left cut} or just a \emph{cocut} is a set \(C \subseteq \QQ\) satisfying the following properties: \begin{enumerate} \item (Boundedness) There exist rational numbers \(a \notin C\) and \(b \in C\). \item (Closedness) For all \(a \in \QQ\), if \(b \in C\) for all \(b > a\), then \(a \in C\). \item (Locatedness) For all \(a < b \in \QQ\) either \(a \notin C\) or \(b \in C\). \end{enumerate} \end{defn} As before, note that any cocut is upwards closed by locatedness.